visual-studio-extension/jannine-background/README.md

 # SoBackground
-A Visual Studio 2015 Extension to change the customize the background completely
+A Visual Studio 2015 Extension to customize the background completely

 How to use SoBackground: